 While every company’s priorities differ, certain metrics are widely recognized as key indicators of workforce health.

 Below are the most important HR metrics that modern organizations should measure.
-Each metric should be tracked over time in your HR system (or dashboard) so trends and patterns become visible.
+You’ll want to keep an eye on these metrics over time in your HR system to spot trends and changes.

 Essential HR Metrics